Muirfield/bad-plugins/ZipPluginLoader/README.md

 Essentially you put your plugin code in a zip file, and this plugin will look for a **plugin.yml** file in there and load the plugin.

+This is particularly handy when trying out source plugins from [GitHub](http://github.com) as you can click the **Download ZIP** button, as you can then place the zip file in the plugins folder.

+If there are multiple plugins in a zip file, all the plugins will be loaded by default.
+You can control what plugins will be loaded by creating a control file.
+For example if you have a:

+	example.zip

+You need to create a text file called:

+	example.ctl

+In this file you list (one plugin per line) the plugins that you want to load.
+Any plugins not in listed the control file will **not** be loaded.

 Changes
 -------

 * ???:
   * Change the way error reporting is done...
+  * Supports for multiple plugins in a zip file.
 * 1.0.0: First release

 Copyright